 Crosses the Line Twice: Pretty much Mira's character.
 She's extremely antagonistic, to the point where she thinks Wit is faking his autism, but she's so over the top about it that it comes off as entertaining rather than insulting.
 Mira tones her act down in book three - when the plot starts getting real.

 In the very beginning, April's funeral.
 With a start like this, this story can only end well.

 For some, the deaths of Damien Cavanaugh (and how he was framed for the Dreammachine fiasco) and Olivia de Marco (because she knew too much are quite harsh.

 The scene with a confrontation is unintentionally hilarious for several reasons: First off, the goons are holding a man's arms behind his back, and his fingers clip through them.
-Then a man, if ZoŽ chooses to interfere, will speak to her in Cantonese.
+Then a man, if Zoë chooses to interfere, will speak to her in Cantonese.
 His cane is visibly clipping into his shoulder and a humorous glitch can happen where his mouth doesn't open when he talks.

 The Woobie: Zoe tells her story at the very beginning of the game.
 She uncovered a conspiracy and her own mother, Helena Chang, put her into a coma.
 Zoe's had months to come to terms with it, but it's still pretty raw for her.
-She's also lost Olivia (her best friend) and Damien (her partner and romantic love interest after Reza.)
+She's also lost Olivia (her best friend) and Damien (her partner and romantic love interest after Reza).